Granite vs Quartz in Coastal Florida: Salt Air Impact

 1. Which is better for coastal Florida kitchens, granite or quartz?

 Quartz is generally better for indoor coastal Florida kitchens because it is non-porous and does not absorb moisture or salt from the air.
 This makes it highly resistant to humidity-related damage.
+Note that quartz has a low heat tolerance and cannot be used outdoors.
 Granite can also be used, but it needs regular sealing to prevent moisture and salt penetration, especially in coastal environments.

 2. How does salt air affect granite countertops?